ILAC and the World Anti-Doping Agency (WADA) have a long-standing relationship.

 Accreditation of anti-doping laboratories by an ILAC MRA signatory is a pre-requisite for WADA accreditation.ILAC and WADA work together to formally recognise the technical competence of the anti-doping laboratories and this then leads to community confidence in laboratory outputs which are measurement results that are fit for their intended use.
 Our complementary roles are essential in the fight against drugs in sport.

 The MoU provides useful background information on the nature and context of the WADA/ILAC cooperation and should be consulted in associated with the Communiqués below.

 The WADA-ILAC Memorandum of Understanding (MoU) was initially signed on the 15 November 2007 at the World Conference on Doping in Sport held in Madrid, Spain.
-The WADA-ILAC MoU was re-signed on 2 November 2016 by the WADA Senior Director, Science and the ILAC Chair at the ILAC General Assembly in New Delhi, India.
+The WADA-ILAC MoU was re-signed on 25 November 2021.

 This is the Third ILAC-WADA Communiqué 2021 issued with respect to the ILAC-WADA cooperation regarding the WADA anti-doping laboratories.
 The Communique is for the attention of all accreditation bodies involved in the accreditation of WADA anti-doing laboratories in accordance with ISO/IEC 17025.

 The ILAC Second Communication 2009 was issued with respect to the WADA/ILAC cooperation regarding anti-doping laboratories and is for the attention of all accreditation bodies involved in the accreditation of laboratories also accredited by WADA.

 The ILAC First Communication 2004 was released during the early stages of the WADA/ILAC cooperation.